Arreton, St George's Church

 Attraction Type: Historic Church

 Location: Off the A3056 at the Arreton Barns complex, near the Shipwreck Centre.
-Easy access by path from the Barns parking area.
+Easy access by footpath from the Barns parking area.
 Usually open daylight hours.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Newport Roman Villa - 0 miles (Roman Site)

 The Shipwreck Centre & Maritime Museum - 0.1 miles (Museum)

 Godshill, All Saints Church - 3.1 miles (Historic Church)